percona/proxysql-admin-tool/README.md

 Usage: [ options ]
 Options:
  --config-file                   	Override login credentials from command line and read login credentials from config file.
- --proxysql-user=user_name       	User to use when connecting to the ProxySQL service --proxysql-password[=password]  	Password to use when connecting to the ProxySQL service --proxysql-port=port_num        	Port to use when connecting to the ProxySQL service --proxysql-host=host_name       	Hostname to use when connecting to the ProxySQL service --cluster-user=user_name        	User to use when connecting to the Percona XtraDB Cluster node --cluster-password[=password]   	Password to use when connecting to the Percona XtraDB Cluster node --cluster-port=port_num         	Port to use when connecting to the Percona XtraDB Cluster node --cluster-host=host_name        	Hostname to use when connecting to the Percona XtraDB Cluster node --monitor-user=user_name        	User to use for monitoring Percona XtraDB Cluster nodes through ProxySQL --monitor-password[=password]   	Password to for monitoring Percona XtraDB Cluster nodes through ProxySQL --pxc-app-write-user=user_name  	Application write user to use when connecting to the Percona XtraDB Cluster node --pxc-app-write-password[=password]	Application write password to use when connecting to the Percona XtraDB Cluster node --pxc-app-read-user=user_name  	Application read user to use when connecting to the Percona XtraDB Cluster node --pxc-app-read-password[=password]	Application read password to use when connecting to the Percona XtraDB Cluster node --enable, -e                        	Auto-configure Percona XtraDB Cluster nodes into ProxySQL --disable, -d                       	Remove Percona XtraDB Cluster configurations from ProxySQL --galera-check-interval         	Interval for monitoring proxysql_galera_checker script(in milliseconds) --mode                          	ProxySQL read/write configuration mode, currently it supports 'loadbal' and 'singlewrite'(default) modes
+ --proxysql-username=user_name       	User to use when connecting to the ProxySQL service --proxysql-password[=password]  	Password to use when connecting to the ProxySQL service --proxysql-port=port_num        	Port to use when connecting to the ProxySQL service --proxysql-host=host_name       	Hostname to use when connecting to the ProxySQL service --cluster-username=user_name        	User to use when connecting to the Percona XtraDB Cluster node --cluster-password[=password]   	Password to use when connecting to the Percona XtraDB Cluster node --cluster-port=port_num         	Port to use when connecting to the Percona XtraDB Cluster node --cluster-host=host_name        	Hostname to use when connecting to the Percona XtraDB Cluster node --monitor-username=user_name        	User to use for monitoring Percona XtraDB Cluster nodes through ProxySQL --monitor-password[=password]   	Password to for monitoring Percona XtraDB Cluster nodes through ProxySQL --pxc-app-username=user_name  		Application user to use when connecting to the Percona XtraDB Cluster node --pxc-app-password[=password]		Application password to use when connecting to the Percona XtraDB Cluster node --enable, -e                        	Auto-configure Percona XtraDB Cluster nodes into ProxySQL --disable, -d                       	Remove Percona XtraDB Cluster configurations from ProxySQL --galera-check-interval         	Interval for monitoring proxysql_galera_checker script(in milliseconds) --mode                         	ProxySQL read/write configuration mode, currently it supports 'loadbal' and 'singlewrite'(default) modes
  --write-node                   	Writer node to accept write statments.
 This option only support with --mode=singlewrite --adduser                       	Add Percona XtraDB Cluster application user to ProxySQL database --version, -v                       	Print version info
 ```
 Pre-requisites
 --------------